Notenoughmail/notenoughmail.github.io/collections/_fragments/kubejs_tfc/1.21.1/data/tfc/deposit.md

 - 1st argument: The deposit data, a map of parameters to values
     - `ingredient: Ingredient`{:.language-kube-21}: An item ingredient, the items the deposit applies to
-    - `lootTable: ResourceKey<LootTable>`{:.language-kube-21}: The id of a loot table, the result of panning/sluicing the item
+    - `loot: ResourceKey<LootTable>`{:.language-kube-21}: The id of a loot table, the result of panning/sluicing the item
-    - `modelStages?: List<ResourceLocation>`{:.language-kube-21}: The models to display in sequence while panning
+    - `models?: List<ResourceLocation>`{:.language-kube-21}: The models to display in sequence while panning
         - Defaults to `[]`
 - *Optional 2nd argument*:  A `ResourceLocation`{:.language-kube-21}, the id of the deposit